glfw/glfw/README.md

 ## Changelog

+ - Added `GLFW_PLATFORM` init hint for runtime platform selection
+ - Added `glfwGetPlatform` function to query what platform was selected
+ - Added `glfwPlatformSupported` function to query if a platform is supported
  - Added `glfwInitAllocator` for setting a custom memory allocator (#544,#1628,#1947)
  - Added `GLFWallocator` struct and `GLFWallocatefun`, `GLFWreallocatefun` and `GLFWdeallocatefun` types (#544,#1628,#1947)